davidsontheath/davidsontheath.github.io/index.md

 ### Working Papers

-**[The Heterogeneous Effects of ETFs on Asset Markets](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3510359)** with Jonathan Brogaard and Da Huang
+**[ETF Sampling and Index Arbitrage](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3510359)** with Jonathan Brogaard and Da Huang

 *Revise and Resubmit, Journal of Financial and Quantitative Analysis*

-Passively tracking an index involves tradeoffs, the most basic of which is to minimize tracking error while controlling transaction costs.
-This paper shows that exchange-traded funds (ETFs) systematically underweight or omit illiquid index assets.
-As a result, ETFs have heterogeneous effects on underlying asset markets.
-Using an instrumental variables approach, we find that the trading activity of ETFs harms liquidity and price efficiency and increases volatility and co-movement for liquid assets, but has no effect on illiquid assets.
-Our results show that the effects of passive investing on asset markets depend on how passive intermediaries replicate their target index.
+This paper shows that exchange-traded funds (ETFs) "sample" their indexes, systematically underweighting or omitting illiquid index stocks.
+As a result, arbitrage activity between the ETF and its index has heterogeneous effects on underlying asset markets.
+Using an instrumental variables approach, we find that the trading activity of ETFs reduces liquidity and price efficiency and increases volatility and co-movement for liquid stocks, but has no effect on illiquid stocks.
+Our results demonstrate that the effects of passive investing on asset markets depend on how passive funds replicate their target index.

 <br>